Rob-Rau/numd/README.txt

 	Plotting (current lame implementation is based off plplot, want to roll my own)

 TODO:
-	1) Reorganize library file structure.
-		- Rename MDOL to Optimization
-		- Rename Homeworks to Demos and place them more appropriatly.
-	2) Make it easy to build and use.
+	1) Make it easy to build and use.
 		- Fix absolute path dependancies
 		- Set up Cmake or some other build system
-	3) Write some unit regression tests
+	2) Write some unit regression tests
 		- This is in preperation for TODO 5
-	4) Write basic matrix library
+	3) Write basic matrix library
 		- Basic matrix object and ops (addition, multiplication, inverse)
-	5) Clean up optimization library to use the new matrix library.m
+	4) Clean up optimization library to use the new matrix library.m
 		- Replace blas matrix function with new shiny objects.
-	6) Start implementing the above list in no particular order.
+	5) Start implementing the above list in no particular order.
 		- With the rest in place this shouldn't be to hard....lol

 Dependencies: